johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 `sudo leafpad /etc/default/keyboard`
 Then change `XKBLAYOUT="gb"` to `XKBLAYOUT="us"`

+#### Setup WiFi
+Insert your WiFi dongle and reboot the pi again (yes, reboot it again).

+After the pi reboots, you will see a WiFi icon in the task bar near the right side.
+Click on the icon and follow the prompts for connecting to your router.
+It will now be possible to use the browser and to download files from the Internet.

+After the pi reboots, start an new VNC session via Ethernet as described below.

 #### Setup LUKS Full Disk Encryption
 The following is the written tutorial from which these notes are made.
 [Raspberry Pi LUKS Root Encryption](https://robpol86.com/raspberry_pi_luks.html)